Boat Conversion

 FIG. 9B — The Transom Sports Dual Mounting Boards to Hold Multiple Transducers and Other Devices

 Dual Transducers for Front Sonar.
 While fishing, the person who needs to be most informed is the one running the trolling motor.
 MY SOLUTION: To provide maximum info for the trolling motor operator I installed dual transducers for the front sonar.
 One transducer is attached to the bottom of the trolling motor.
 The other is attached to the rear left corner of the boat (at the transom).
 These transducers are connected to an A-B switch (FIG. 10) that, in turn, connects to the sonar unit.
-The trolling motor person can instantly switch from one transducer to the other with a flip of the A-B switch (mounted next to the sonar).
+The trolling motor person can instantly switch from one transducer to the other with a flip of the A-B switch (mounted near the sonar).

 A-B Switch